-Local Port : The port on which the LLDP frame was received.
+Local Port: The port on which the LLDP frame was received.

-Chassis ID: The Chassis ID is the identification of the neighbour's LLDP frames.
+Chassis ID: The identification of the neighbor's LLDP frames.

-Port ID: The Remote Port ID is the identification of the neighbour port.
+Port ID: The Remote Port ID is the identification of the neighbor port (a switch port # or the MAC address or the neighbor device).

-Port Description: Port Description is the port description advertised by the neighbour unit.
+Port Description: The port description advertised by the neighbor unit (e.g., Port # 4 or eth0).

-System Name: System Name is the name advertised by the neighbour unit.
+System Name: The name advertised by the neighbor unit (e.g., SM24TBT2DPA or a camera model #).

-System Capabilities : System Capabilities describes the neighbour unit's capabilities.
-The possible capabilities are:

-Other

-Repeater

-Bridge

-WLAN Access Point

-Router

-Telephone

-DOCSIS cable device

-Station only

-Reserved
+System Capabilities: Displays the neighbor unit's capabilities (e.g., Other, Repeater, Bridge, WLAN Access Point, Router, Telephone, DOCSIS cable device, Station only, and Reserved).

-When a capability is enabled, the capability is followed by (+).
-If the capability is disabled, the capability is followed by (-).
+- +: When a capability is enabled, the capability is followed by (+). - -: If the capability is disabled, the capability is followed by a (-).